Juan Gualberto González: Deposition

-González was supposed to give the power to his brother-in-law José Segundo Decoud, but on the morning of June 9, 1894, because of political disagreements, a delegation that included Rufino Mazó, Eusebio Mongelós and Rufino Careaga presented to his office and in the name of the General Juan Bautista Egusquiza asked him to renounce to the presidency.
-When González denied, he was taken to the barracks where Egusquiza and General Caballero awaited him.
-González denied quitting again and through persuasion, the Parliament gave the power to Vice-President Marcos Morínigo.
+González was supposed to give power to his brother-in-law José Segundo Decoud, but on the morning of June 9, 1894, because of political disagreements, a delegation that included Rufino Mazó, Eusebio Mongelós and Rufino Careaga came to his office and in the name of General Egusquiza asked him to resign.
+When González refused, he was taken to the army barracks, where Egusquiza and General Caballero awaited him.
+González refused quitting again, but the Congress ended up giving the presidency to Vice-President Marcos Morínigo.

 Political career

 He was adjutant in the Health Department during the War of Paraguay against the Triple Alliance.
 He was magistrate and President of the Chamber of Deputies.
 On June 26, 1869 he became founder member of the "Club del Pueblo".
 In 1872 he was examining magistrate in commerce.
-In 1873 he was Defender of the people.
-In 1877 he was a founding member of the "Asociación Nacional Republicana" (Republican National Association).
+In 1873 he was named Public Defender.
+In 1887 he was a founding member of the "Asociación Nacional Republicana" (Republican National Association).
 He was President of the Council of Public Credits and was in charge of the Justice Department.